Spodymun/ros2-lidar-explorer/README.md

   cd ~/ws_lidar/src
   git clone https://github.com/Spodymun/ros2-lidar-explorer
   ```
-Please check my code for any necessary IP address changes.
 You'll need to set up a hotspot using a laptop, mobile phone, or another compatible device.
 Once connected, you can find the IP address of your ESP.